spicysomtam/aws-parallelcluster-monitoring/README.md

 aws ec2 authorize-security-group-ingress --group-id ${security_group} --protocol tcp --port 443 --cidr 0.0.0.0/0
 aws ec2 authorize-security-group-ingress --group-id ${security_group} --protocol tcp --port 80 —-cidr 0.0.0.0/0
 ```
-2. Create a security group for the scraping of stats by prometheus node-exporter on `Compute` and `Login` nodes.
-Set the cidr range to the vpc cidr, since we don't know the IP address of the head node (yet; parallel cluster not deployed yet):
+2. Create a security group for the scraping of stats by prometheus node-exporter on `Compute` and `Login` nodes (which includes GPU nodes).
+Set the cidr range to the vpc cidr, since we don't know the IP address of the head node (parallel cluster not deployed yet):
 ```bash
 read -p "Please enter the vpc id of your cluster: " vpc_id echo -e "creating a security group with $vpc_id..."